 As well as being a respected painter Jumaily is both an editor and writer and has worked for several publications in Iraq, as well as for other Arab-language newspapers and magazines.

 Arriving with his wife the textile artist Kholod Hawash their first stop at AR was at the Saaren kartano — Saari residence, funded by Koneen Säätiö — Kone Foundation in Mynämäki, Southwest Finland, as part of the joint AR programme with Saastamoisen säätiö — Saastamoinen Foundation Residency in Helsinki.

-They have continued as part of the new longer-term AR-ICORN Safe Haven Helsinki Residency.
-This programme is as always curated by Perpetuum Mobile — PM and hosted at AR-Hietsun Paviljonki.
+They continued as part of the longer-term AR-ICORN Safe Haven Helsinki Residency.
+This programme is curated by Perpetuum Mobile — PM and hosted at AR-Hietsun Paviljonki.
 It is funded by the Department of Culture and Leisure of the City of Helsinki.